lauracutting/typetune/pages/about.md

 What makes Typetune different?

-\-  Focusing on fonts in music from a variety of decades
+* Looks back to the past, focusing on fonts in music from a variety of decades

-\- Demonstrating how styles have developed, coming in and out of trend
+* Observes all genres of music, not just what is popular today *

 What are the brand's qualities?

-\-
+* Creativity
+* Passion

 ## The Logo